-- If severe, it usually presents in the first 3 weeks of life with poor feeding, lethargy, tachypnoea or overt congestive cardiac failure and shock.
+- If severe, it usually presents in the first three weeks of life with poor feeding, lethargy, tachypnoea or overt congestive cardiac failure and shock.
 Initially the baby may be well, depending on whether other anomalies are also present and how long the ductus arteriosus remains patent.
 However, the infant becomes ill, often abruptly, with closure of the ductus arteriosus.
-The presence of a ventriculoseptal defect (VSD) will accelerate development of symptoms.
+The presence of a VSD will accelerate development of symptoms.

 - Pulses may be reduced in amplitude and delayed between upper and lower limbs.